Doctor of Philosophy in Education, Health, and Behavior Studies

-The following criteria will be used to assess a student’s application for admission into the doctoral programs in the Department of Educational Leadership.
-No single criterion can adequately predict a student’s probable success in graduate work; as such, candidates for admission to the doctoral programs are evaluated on the following criteria:
+The following criteria will be used to assess a student’s application for admission into the Education, Health, and Behavior Studies (EHBS) doctoral program.
+No single criterion can adequately predict a student’s probable success in graduate work; as such, candidates for admission to the doctoral program are evaluated on the following criteria:

 Completion of a master’s degree from an accredited college or university